SujalChoudhari/CodaWiki/07-BuiltIn-Functions.md

 ## `quit(int statusCode)`, `exit(int statusCode)`
 In the realm of controlled departure, `quit()` and `exit(...)` offer ways to gracefully bid farewell to your program.
 Both serve the same purpose.
+In simple terms, it end's the program.

 ## `input(prompt)`
-The gateway to user interaction, `input(...)` prompts users for input.
+The gateway to user interaction, `input(...)` prompt users for input.
 A single parameter – the prompt you wish to display – guides the user in providing their response.
+In simple terms, it takes the input from users whatever it is, number, string, bool or anything.

 ```js
 let numStr = input("Enter a number")